2026 - Public Safety: Renewal Program

 SFPUC Regional Water – Regional Water Supply and Storage Program

 This program includes upgrades to reservoir dams and structures to meet State Division of Safety of Dams requirements including geotechnical work, installation of monitoring systems, and major improvements to dam spillways and structures as needed.
+Projects included Pilarcitos Dam Improvements and the San Andreas Dam Facilities Upgrades.

 SFPUC Regional Water – Regional Watersheds and Land Management

 This program supports projects that improve and/or protect the water quality and/or ecological resources impacted by the siting and operation of SFPUC facilities.
 Projects include the repair, replacement, maintenance, or construction of roads, fences, or trails, the acquisition of easements and/or fee title of properties, and other ecosystem restoration or public access, recreation, and education projects.
+New to the plan is the Phase 2 Alameda Watershed Center Project to improve the reliability and functionality of the facility.

-SFPUC Regional Water – Regional Communications and Monitoring Program
+SFPUC Regional Water –

 This project will provide much needed redundant emergency communications capability and increased bandwidth for secure data transfer.
 Specifically, it will build a microwave backbone to link the entire SFPUC regional water system from the O’Shaughnessy Dam site in Yosemite to the rest of the SFPUC sites (San Francisco, San Mateo, Santa Clara, and Alameda counties).